lordofscripts/caesarx/docs/LANGUAGES.md

 **Number of items:** 41 runes (56 bytes)
 **Type:** UTF8 (multi-byte per character)
 **Special casing rules:** None.
+**Code:** `ISO_CZ`

+## Secondary (Slave) Alphabets

+The following alphabets, comparable to Enigma disks, should only be used as chained/slave/secondary alphabets.
+Any single one of these can be combined with a primary/master alphabet.

 ### Numbers & Punctuation